-After all the above, your idea is novel, works and you think it could have commercial value, but you can't tell me about your idea, because you can't trust me.
-My best advice is to speak to a patent attorney first.
+After all the above, your idea is novel, works and you think it could have commercial value, but you can't tell us about your idea, because it your baby and you don't know who to trust......
+My best advice is to speak to a patent attorney

-Product Styling - Designing the beautiful object "the exciting part"
+Product Design and Styling - Designing the beautiful object "the exciting part"

-Product engineering - Figuring out how to make your beautiful object "the challenging part"
+Product engineering - Figuring out how to make your beautiful object work "the challenging part"

 3D Printing / Prototyping "the real world, aka practical reality"